 With the retail industry facing challenging times – especially those with physical stores – every retailer I know is looking for ways to increase in-store sales.
 They tend to spend money on ads to attract more customers.
-They drop catalogs, use bill boards, newspapers and even TV ads.
+They drop catalogues, use billboards, newspapers and even TV ads.

 Many of these strategies are expensive when the answer is already sitting (or probably standing) in your store.
 Yes, the answer lies with your existing customers.
 They already know your business and brand, and hopefully, have some rapport and trust in you.